jidn/obscure/README.md

 estimate the rate of change within your systems.

-This class will help obscure your sequential order by providing a reverseable transformation to your numbers.
+This class will help obscure your sequential order by providing a reversible transformation to your numbers.
 By using different salts your transformations will be unique.
 In addition, the class gives some output helpers for hex, base32, and base64.
 There is one I call 'tame' as it removes the letters i and u to elimination some common offensive